 Fun Ways To Give Your Dog Pumpkin

 If you want to make pumpkin a more fun part of your dog’s day, there are a ton of ways for them to view it as a treat so you can let dogs eat pumpkin!

 One of our favorites is to add alternating scoops of all-natural peanut butter and canned pumpkin to a Kong toy.
-I seal the ends with a small piece of deli meat and then give it to Roxy & Rico.
+I seal the ends with a small piece of deli meat and then give it to Roxy & Rico as a healthy treat.

 To make it even more refreshing, I’ll freeze the Kong for 20-30 minutes on hot summer days so they can enjoy it longer.

 Special occasion?
 If you’re in the mood to bake, how about whipping up a super easy, yummy cake for your dog?
-Here’s favorite top cake recipe Roxy & Rico adore!
+Here’s our top cake recipe Roxy & Rico adore!
 Or you can make these yummy pumpkin dog treats that give a nice boost of dietary fiber!